giantswarm/security-bundle/README.md

 :warning: **Existing `security-pack` users must delete the old `security-pack` CR first before installing the bundle.** It is not possible to update directly from a `security-pack` to a `security-bundle` App CR by renaming it.

+:warning: **In version `0.17.0` PSPs are disabled by default.
+Clusters running versions older than `1.25.0` must enable the PSPs in the userconfig of the `values.yaml` file before installing the security bundle**

 ### Updating from `security-pack`

 To change an existing `security-pack` install to a `security-bundle`, the following changes must be made: